SysKitTeam/docs-insights/getting-started/index.md

 ## Latency

 The SysKit Insights latency screen gives you a detailed overview of all the ping intervals made.
-Latency indicates the delay in the communication between the servers and is very important as a hardware requirement, because you can see if the farm is working properly.
+Latency indicates the delay in the communication between the servers and is very important as a hardware requirement.
+High latency is usually indicator of a bigger underlying problem, and should be inspected.